Eczema: Causes, Symptoms, and How It Affects the Skin

 Atopic Eczema (Atopic Dermatitis)

-It often begins in childhood but can continue into adulthood or appear later in life.
+It often begins in childhood but may continue into adulthood or appear later in life.

 Infant and Baby Eczema

-Infant eczema is a form of atopic eczema that appears in babies and young children.
+Infant eczema is also a common form that appears in babies and young children.
+It often affects areas such as the cheeks, scalp, arms, legs, and body.

 Although it can be distressing for parents, many children improve as their skin barrier strengthens with age.